Vikaspogu/blog/content/about.md

 ## About Me

 Hello!
 My name is Vikas Pogu.
-I’m a Senior App Dev Consultant at Red Hat and am a tech enthusiast.
+I’m a Senior App Dev Consultant at Red Hat.
-Me

 ## My Background

-I have about 8 years of experience in the IT/Engineering Industry that ranges from Software Developer and DevOps.
+I have about 8 years of experience in the IT/Techonolgy Industry.

 ## Stuff I Work On